jmjry/social-feed/README.md

 ![Screenshot 2022-03-25 at 21 03 26](https://user-images.githubusercontent.com/86608354/160200439-6bf8dcbf-165f-467f-a6af-546fb875f3f5.png)

+After registering, a profile will be automatically generated.
+This will display the Username, email and profile picture with an option to update.
+Additionally, the Profile tab on the navigaion bar will be replaced by the users Username.

 ### Feature 7 - Profile Pictures

 ![Screenshot 2022-03-25 at 21 04 07](https://user-images.githubusercontent.com/86608354/160200518-783cd38f-19d3-4181-ae0f-626fe7ab29ca.png)
 ![Screenshot 2022-03-25 at 21 04 15](https://user-images.githubusercontent.com/86608354/160200531-db8e881b-2273-413a-a4c2-cba52889566d.png)

+Users will be automatically given a standard Profile Picture when registered.
+They can change their picture at anytime using the Choose File field to select an image and the Update to see confirmation of a successful image change.
+The image will be automatically reshaped into a circle.

 ### Feature 8 - Reccomended Posts

 ![Screenshot 2022-03-25 at 21 04 30](https://user-images.githubusercontent.com/86608354/160200558-e5d8376c-e0f8-43bf-8d08-91302bf3ed04.png)

+The Reccomended Posts or Feed highlights interesting posts to users such as News, Recipes or Promotions.
+All of the titles are clickable, a new tab will be opened and the user directed to that page.

 ### Feature 9 - Sidebar